-The Water and Wastewater Office is currently staffed with 1 Supervisor, 5 billing clerks and 3 meter readers.
-We lost 1 billing clerk through attrition in 2009 and replaced one clerk through displacement due to layoffs in other departments.
+The Water and Wastewater Office is currently staffed with 1 Supervisor, 1 Assistant Supervisor, 5 billing clerks and 3 meter readers.

-The year 2009 was another year of change for the City of Findlay Water and Wastewater Office.
-We implemented new billing software from CMI and we also implemented new fixed data base meter reading software from Badger Meter Company.
-Both of these systems have needed to have issues worked out with software support.
+The year 2010 saw a number of changes for the City of Findlay Water and Wastewater Office.
+In 2009, we implemented new billing software from CMI and we also implemented new fixed data base meter reading software from Badger Meter Company.
+We are still working out issues with software support with both of these systems.

-To maintain present staffing in the meter reading area, we needed to install a working radio meter reading program.
-This program began in September 2008.
-As of the end of 2009, we have approximately 9293 service addresses converted to our new Badger Galaxy automated meter read program.
-There many advantages to the radio system we are installing, and quick leak detection leads the list.
+The meter reading positions are evolving from reading meters to being technology specialists.
+The majority of the radio read meters are working great, but there are some problems we are still working out.
+As of the end of 2010, we have approximately 12,398 service addresses converted to our new Badger Galaxy automated meter read program.
+There are many advantages to the radio system we are installing, and quick leak detection leads the list.
 We also anticipate an increase in actual consumption as we replace meters that are dead and no longer accurately recording water usage.

-As we implement the new Radio Read program, all meters will be replaced with radio meters within the next three years.
-The City of Findlay Water & Wastewater systems presently have 18,920 services.
+As we implement the new Radio Read program, all meters will be replaced with radio meters within the next two years.
+The City of Findlay Water & Wastewater systems presently have 18,932 services.
 We are currently in the process of partnering with Badger Meter Company to come up with a consistent way to read competitors meters that we have installed in our system.

 In October of 1997 we started Auto-Pay, which is a system of paying the water and wastewater bill by automatic bank deduction.
-As of December 31, 2009 we have 3030 customers using the Auto-Pay system.
+As of December 31, 2010 we have 3073 customers using the Auto-Pay system.
 We add approximately 20 new Auto-Pay customers each month.

 The majority of our customers either come into our office to pay their bills or send a check through the mail.
-The office is open from 8:00 am to 5:00 pm, Monday through Friday.
+The office is open from 8:00 am to 4:45 pm, Monday through Friday.
 We also have a night deposit box in the front vestibule of the Water Office that is open 24 hours a day.
 Any payment put into this night deposit drops into a locked safe.
 Many customers also use the downtown deposit box, which is located in the Municipal Building parking lot.

-We now offer credit card payments through Official Payments.
+We offer credit card payments through Official Payments.
 We have had a good response with our credit card option for many customers.
-There is a \$4.00 convenience fee to utilize this option, so most of customers still pay by check or cash.
+There is a \$4.00 convenience fee to utilize this option, so most of our customers still pay by check or cash.